demmanuel123/GCDCourse/README.md

 ---
 title: "Getting and Cleaning Data Course Project"
 author: "Daina Emmanuel"
-date: "`r Sys.Date()`"
 output: rmarkdown::html_vignette
 GCD Course Project: >
   %\VignetteIndexEntry{Vignette Title}
   %\VignetteEngine{knitr::rmarkdown}
   \usepackage[utf8]{inputenc}
 ---

-##Reading all data

-Input Available :
-Observations per person, activity and test type ie either training or test

-To Tidy the data :
-What we need to do :
-1.
-2.
-3.
-4.

 ## Assignement Question :
 You should create one R script called run_analysis.R that does the following.